-Gerald W. Adelmann received his B.A. from Georgetown University and his M. Phil. from George Washington University.
-He joined Openlands in 1980 to coordinate a special program that led to the creation of the Illinois and Michigan Canal National Heritage Corridor, the first federal land designation of its kind.
-Today, there are over forty federally designated heritage areas across the United States.
+Gerald W. Adelmann joined Openlands in 1980 to coordinate a special program that led to the creation of the Illinois and Michigan Canal National Heritage Corridor, the first federal land designation of its kind.
+Today there are more than 50 national heritage areas based on this model throughout the United States.
+In 1988, Jerry was appointed head of Openlands, a regional land conservation organization working in northeastern Illinois and parts of neighboring states.

 Contributions to Humans & Nature: